fenago/ml-scikit-keras-tensorflow/labs/lab_6.md

-Then you can use the `dot` command-line tool from the Graphviz package to convert this *.dot* file to a variety of formats, such as PDF or PNG.^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch06.html) This command line converts the *.dot* file to a *.png* image file:
+Then you can use the `dot` command-line tool from the Graphviz package to convert this *.dot* file to a variety of formats, such as PDF or PNG.
+^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch06.html) This command line converts the *.dot* file to a *.png* image file:

 ``` {data-type="programlisting" code-language="shell-session"}